 In recent months, politicians have been discussing the possibility of changing Section 230 of the Communications Decency Act of 1996.
-On Wednesday, October 16th, 2019, a Congressional hearing titled, “Fostering a Healthier Internet to Protect Consumers,” will discuss this very law and the Electronic Frontier Foundation (UFF) Legal Director Corynne McSherry will testify in support of Section 230, according to a Press Release By EFF.
+On Wednesday, October 16th, 2019, a Congressional hearing titled, “Fostering a Healthier Internet to Protect Consumers,” discussed this very law, and the Electronic Frontier Foundation (UFF) Legal Director Corynne McSherry testified in support of Section 230, according to a Press Release By EFF.

-So, what’s the deal with this Internet Speech law?
 It’s obvious that tech companies like Facebook and Twitter have been a huge topic of conversation in politics and in court.
 Many believe that social media companies need to be held accountable for the content users post and be barred from discriminating against political viewpoints.
-However, when taking a closer look at the purpose of Section 230 of the CDA, changing the law- or eliminating it altogether as some have suggested- may not be the solution.
+However, when taking a closer look at the purpose of Section 230 Communications Decency Act, changing the law- or eliminating it altogether as some have suggested- may not be the solution.

 Section 230 of The Communications Decency Act reads, “No provider or user of an interactive computer service shall be treated as the publisher or speaker of any information provided by another information content provider” (47 U.S.C.§ 230).
 This grants Facebook and other tech companies immunity from the content published on their platforms because they are not publishers.
-Someone cannot sue Yelp for hosting a defamatory review on their platform because Section 230 gives them immunity, leaving the responsibility to the user who posted the review.
+Someone cannot sue Yelp for hosting a defamatory review on their platform because Section 230 gives immunity for social media platforms, leaving the responsibility to the user who posted the review.
 The relevant exception here is the online platform engages in editorial acts and thereby becomes a content contributor (versus a content aggregator or host).

-Now, as the 2020 election is approaching, politicians are concerned that social media platforms lack neutrality and discriminate against certain political viewpoints.
+As the 2020 election approached, politicians were concerned that social media platforms lack neutrality and discriminate against certain political viewpoints.
 On July 11th, 2019, the White House hosted a social media summit that focused on bias against conservatives, according to The New York Times.
 Suggested solutions to alleviate this political bias was to treat tech platforms as the publishers so they can be held responsible for suppressing conservative content.
-The problem is, Section 230 of the CDA does not force people or platforms to be politically neutral.
+The problem is, Section 230 does not force people or platforms to be politically neutral.
 It simply separates Internet platforms from Internet users, describing the users as the publishers of their own speech.

 Section 230’s primary purpose is to cultivate and encourage moderation.
 In fact, eliminating this law would promote more censorship because if tech giants were held responsible for user generated content, it would motivate them to remove problematic content that they do not want to be held liable for.